 - Machine Learning in Biosciences (developed by PI Qiu): This Machine Learning course provides an introduction to the basic principles and techniques of machine learning, biostatistics, and their applications in biological data analysis drawn from problems across the scope of research areas relevant to the InQuBATE program.
 Machine learning methods taught in this course include supervised learning, unsupervised learning, dimension reduction, and visualization.

-- InQuBATE Project Laboratory (first offering planned for Fall 2022): This new team-science and team-taught course will be initiated in Fall 2022, enabled by T32 support.
+- InQuBATE Project Laboratory (first offering planned for Spring 2023): This new team-science and team-taught course will be initiated in Spring 2023, enabled by T32 support.
+This project-driven course will be led by Profs.
+Fenton and Cherry and will be 2 credit hrs, offered as a special topic (likely with sections in CSE/PHYS/BIOL).
 The objective of the course is to act as a bridge between core curricula and thesis development of InQuBATE trainees.
 Students in this course will work in groups of two or three to identify problem areas of interest around a common disciplinary theme, conduct a literature review, and propose a term-length independent research project involving the analysis of high-dimensional biological datasets.

 We will offer a series of short-form Statistics Bootcamps during the Summer term, (check back here for more information).
 These boot camps will be offered for course credit and serve to ensure that trainees from life science backgrounds have rigorous and relevant statistics training, while trainees from data science backgrounds have the opportunity to combine advanced statistical methods in the context of biological data.
 The course format will include the equivalent contact time as a long-form course, albeit in mini-mesters in the first two weeks of summer.
 The objective will be to train students in foundational and advanced topic areas that are critical to harness large-scale biological datasets.
 Examples of planned offerings include: